skip navigation

 Who Can Administer the Oath?

-The oath of office may be administered by any notary public or by any other officer authorized by statute to administer oaths per RCW 29A.04.133(3).
+The oath of office may be administered by a notary public or by any other officer authorized by statute to administer oaths per RCW 29A.04.133(3).
 This list of officials “authorized” to administer the oath include the following:

-After searching the statutes, MRSC has determined that state and federal members of congress are not one of the types of officials authorized by law to administer the oath, unless they also hold one of the positions listed above or are a notary.
+After searching the statutes, MRSC has determined that state legislators and federal members of Congress are not one of the types of officials authorized by law to administer the oath, unless they also hold one of the positions listed above or are a notary.
 However, this only applies to the official written oath that is kept on file with the county auditor.
 Anyone, including members of congress, can administer a ceremonial oath, which can be taken at any time and does not need to be filed with the county auditor.

 What Wording Must Be Used in an Oath?

 When an individual is elected to office, they swear or affirm that they will faithfully and impartially discharge the duties of the office to the best of their ability.
-Unless your jurisdiction has adopted a specific oath of office, no particular wording or form of the oath is required — however, the following text is commonly used:
+Unless your jurisdiction has adopted a specific oath of office, no particular wording or form of the oath is required—however, the following text is commonly used:

 I, _____, do solemnly swear [or affirm] that I will support the Constitution of the United States and the Constitution and laws of the State of Washington, and all local ordinances, and that I will faithfully and impartially perform and discharge the duties of the office of _____, according to the law and the best of my ability.